annacormio/genomeAnnotation_Genomics_2023/README.md

 2. the active operations to perform on the Dataset.
 -> The link to the operations contains a list of the operations having each one a link that leads to the printing of the resulting table in a new tab.
 The web implementation is written in .html files that are then easily integrated with Flask using ‘render_template’.

-The decorator implemented in our program reads a .csv file containing the name of a function and if it is active or not (True or False).
-* If the operation is not active, when the user tries to execute it in the web interface it gives an Internal Server error
-* If the operation is active, the user sees the returning Dataset printed in a table.

 The software functions through the execution of the main module implemented with Flask.
 There we read the .gff3 file using the Gff3Reader.
 Using the link the user visualizes an hompegage that contains two links: